Access-Afya/mdaktari-model-he/readme.md

-# TypeScript Package Starter
+# mDaktari-db-models Package

-TypeScript boilerplate for NPM or Github Packages
+An NPM or Github Package for `mdaktari-db-models' to cater for both doc/patient APIs and admin APIs.

 ## Build project